 Our values are expressed in our label . . . and . . . which graphically expresses our belief in the power of minimalism and authenticity.
 Three letters and six dots on organic paper embossed with the actual topographic lines of our steep and undulating property.
 Our label colors are basic and natural, each color selected from somewhere on our 57 acres.
 From the mists of time to the eternal now, Nature has invested eons heaving away at our craggy hillside, making it the work in progress that it is today.
 We embrace our role as stewards of an ongoing project that is without end.

 We began to notice a pattern.
-Most of the names that we liked the most were two or more words linked together in unusual ways.
-Sometimes it was a melodic or unusual pairing of words or ideas.
-Sometimes we were drawn to names that were a comparison of two polarities.
+The names that we liked the most were two or more words linked together.
+Sometimes it was a melodic or unusual pairing of words or ideas… Sometimes we were drawn to names that were a comparison of two polarities.

 We considered hundreds of names.
 Dictionaries were consulted.
 Synonyms and antonyms were compared.
 One evening we noticed that the common theme in all the names we liked was the word “and.”
 We got excited about the idea of “and” as a potential brand.
 After all, “and” the conjunction, is the ultimate connector of words, ideas, and phrases, much like our wine is a connector of people, ideas, food, nature and families.